iladesio/MMST-Multi-Modal_Sign_Language_Translator/backend/README.md

 It could be possible that a pose can't be produced for very short phrases.
 In that case, try to give as input a longer phrase.

-Thank you and enjoy your tanslator!!!
+Thank you and enjoy your translator!!!